miscer/cs4203-p1/report/report.md

 One vulnerability is that the HTTPS server on port 443 allows vulnerable cipher suites.
 The attacks on these ciphers are known as Sweet32.
 Other vulnerabilities are related - weak cipher suites are allowed on the same HTTPS server, deprecated SSL protocol detection and insufficient group strength in Diffie-Hellman key-exchange.

-Finally I tried to use DMitry to find out more information about the website, however it did not find any new subdomains or email addresses.
+Finally, I tried to use DMitry to find out more information about the website, however it did not find any new subdomains or email addresses.

 Overall I found these tools very easy to use.
-Both had a simple "enter URL here" field that performs a comprehensive scan.
+All of them had a simple "enter URL here" field that performs a comprehensive scan.
 The results were easy to understand and each vulnerability had a description.
 OpenVAS even includes links to the CVE database for found vulnerabilities.

+# Conclusion

+In the first part of this practical I used the PyNaCl library to implement a simple system for encrypted communication between two people.
+The system is able to manage public and private keys, encrypt and decrypt messages, and check the integrity of a file.

+In the second part I conducted a security analysis of the cybertest.uk website.
+The analysis showed a number of flaws, from minor things such as missing security headers and broken links, to a relatively major problem, where an attacker is able to upload arbitrary SWF files to the website.
+I also scanned the server hosting the website and found a number of other services, such as a MySQL database, FTP, IMAP and SMTP servers.

+While doing this practical I learned more about crypto libraries, and the tools used for security analysis.